ThitsaX/mojaloop-on-premise-deployment-guidelines/pm4ml-deployment.md

 ## 📖 Introduction

-The **Mojaloop Control Center** is a critical component of the Mojaloop platform, enabling interoperable digital financial services to promote financial inclusion.
-This guide details the process of deploying the Control Center on-premise, covering infrastructure setup, configuration, and deployment using modern DevOps tools.
+This guide details the process of deploying the PM4ML on-premise, covering infrastructure setup, configuration, and deployment using modern DevOps tools.

 ---

 ## 🛠 Key Technical Requirements

-To deploy the Mojaloop Control Center, ensure proficiency in the following:
+To deploy the PM4ML, ensure proficiency in the following:

 - **Infrastructure**: Knowledge of cloud and on-premise deployment models.
 - **Terraform/Terragrunt**: Infrastructure provisioning with modular, DRY configurations.